IBM/knative101/exercise-1/README.md

 Knative is currently built on top of both Kubernetes and Istio.
 You will need to install Istio.

-0. Install Istio’s Custom Resource Definitions via kubectl apply, and wait a few seconds for the CRDs to be committed in the kube-apiserver:
+0. A Custom Resource Definition enables you to create custom resources, extensions to the Kubernetes API, on your kubernetes cluster.
+Istio needs these CRDs to be created before we can install.
+Install Istio’s CRDs via kubectl apply, and wait a few seconds for the CRDs to be committed in the kube-apiserver.

 	```
 	kubectl apply -f https://github.com/knative/serving/releases/download/v0.2.2/istio-crds.yaml